vharivinay/creative-coding-itp-nyu-edx/Week-5/readme.rst

     mouseMoved()

-The functions are used just like setup and draw functions in P5js. i.e., Declare the function write the desired logic in the function body.
+These functions are used just like setup and draw functions in P5js. i.e., Declare the function write the desired logic in the function body.

 .. code-block:: javascript